nanhpauyu/portfolio/README.md

    npm start
    ```

-5. Open your browser and navigate to `http://localhost:3000` for the front end.
+5. Open your browser and navigate to `http://localhost:3000` for my Portfolio Website.